zacaryfettig/Ansible-Playbooks/Azure web app service with SQL/readme.md

 ## Playbook Deployment

-Ansible is built into the Azure Cloud Shell and can be run from there.
+Ansible is built into the Azure Cloud Shell and can be run from the Cloud Shell

 1. Set subscription to be used
 ```